-These roles have been further examined by scholars such as Bloom and Lokmanoglu, to explore the extent to which these roles have developed and whether this indicates a move toward women's empowerment.
-41 Taking a comparative approach, the cases of Al-Oaeda, the Islamic State of Iraq and Svria, and the Kurdistan Worker's Party were utilised to argue that women, even within highly patriarchal ideologies are entering and carving their roles within terrorism, ultimately becoming key players.
+These roles have been further examined by scholars such as Bloom and Lokmanoglu (2020), to explore the extent to which these roles have developed and whether this indicates a move toward women's empowerment.
+Taking a comparative approach, the cases of Al-Qaeda, the Islamic State of Iraq and Syria, and the Kurdistan Worker's Party were utilised to argue that women, even within highly patriarchal ideologies are entering and carving their roles within terrorism, ultimately becoming key players.
 Furthermore, though women's participation can indicate a more equal status of women in society and hence reflect a growing equality, their agency within these organisations needs to be further understood.

-Considering such explanations of why women have been neglected and a mapping of their involvement, it is evident that women are no longer invisible within scholarship on war and conflict.42 Though scholars have now worked to document and incorporate women's voices and experiences in violence, recognising these roles does not disrupt 'inherited perceptions of women as maternal, emotional, and peaceloving'.
-43 In fact female perpetrators have been found to be either totally ignored or sensationalised - making their violence appear singular, abnormal and outside the capacity of normal women.44 In the widely cited book.
-Mothers, monsters, whores: women's violence in global politics, Sjoberg and Gentry argued that said sensationalism fit into three standard narratives.
-45 Firstly, the mother narrative places women in a biologically determined categorisation, attributing their violence to maternal or domestic instincts.
+Considering such explanations of why women have been neglected and a mapping of their involvement, it is evident that women are no longer invisible within scholarship on war and conflict (Davis et al., 2021; Sjoberg, 2018).
+Though scholars have now worked to document and incorporate women's voices and experiences in violence, recognising these roles does not disrupt "inherited perceptions of women as maternal, emotional, and peace-loving" (Sjoberg and Gentry, 2007, p.
+1).
+In fact female perpetrators have been found to be either totally ignored or sensationalised - making their violence appear singular, abnormal, and outside the capacity of normal women (MacKenzie, 2009; McEvoy, 2009; Parashar, 2011; Sjoberg & Gentry, 2007, 2008).
+In the widely cited book, Mothers, monsters, whores: women's violence in global politics, Sjoberg and Gentry (2007) argued that said sensationalism fit into three standard narratives.
+Firstly, the mother narrative places women in a biologically determined categorisation, attributing their violence to maternal or domestic instincts.
 By engaging in violent activity, they are thus seen to be fulfilling the loss of a loved one and/or avenging the destruction of their happy home, aspects of their biological destiny as mothers and/or wives.
-Secondly, the monster narrative frames women's
+Secondly, the monster narrative frames women's violence as a biological flaw that disrupts their natural femininity due to psychologically disturbed or their own self-denial of womanhood.
+Hence within this narrative, women's violence characterises them as evil and ridicules them for it.
+The third and final narrative, the whore narrative, equates women's violence with their sexuality depravity, particularly hyper-sexuality.
+This narrative is related predominantly to women who engage in proscribed violence such as terrorism.
+They are othered, reduced to sexual objects and made subhuman in part by the fetishisation of their existence and their actions.
+Ultimately, Sjoberg and Gentry (2007) argue that by limiting our understanding of women's agency to these narratives, research has suffered a fundamental flaw, failing to consider women as members of terrorist movements with agency and choice.